Pig 'n Whistle: History

 The phrase "pig and whistle" is of English origin, dating back to Shakespeare's time, but its meaning is uncertain.
 One source claims that the restaurant name originates from two Old English words, piggin, a lead mug, and wassail, a wine associated with the Yuletide season.

 From mid-March 2020 to April 2021, the COVID-19 pandemic forced the restaurant to serve customers in a take-away format.
 It soon closed, and in October 2021, the interior was gutted, with the exterior being crudely painted over, as a cantina would take over its space.
 This included the bas-relief pigs being covered by skulls to establish the new restaurant's theme.
 No modification permits had been taken out by the building's owner with the city of Los Angeles for either the exterior and interior.
+The cantina closed in 2026.

 Building

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Pig N' Whistle building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Pig N' Whistle building listed as a contributing property in the district.
 Aspects of the building cited in the register include its 1927 marquee, churrigueresque detailing, intact but hidden ceiling, wrought iron material, and its stone medallions and ornaments on its stucco facade.